 Are you looking for a lucrative niche as a writer?
-Consider grant writing.
+Consider embarking on a career as a remote grant writer.

 Not only that grant writers earn more than other wordsmiths, but there are also a lot of job opportunities for this line of profession.

 According to National Center for Charitable Statistics (NCCS), there are 1.54M non-profit organizations registered in the US in 2016.
 Australia has around 257,000 registered groups in operation, while Canada has 170,000 and the UK has over 488,000.

 Based on those numbers, it is safe to assume that full-time jobs or freelance work prospects abound in this sector.
 Would you like to learn more about remote grant writer jobs?
 Read on.

 What is Grant Writing?